waikato-datamining/image-dataset-converter/plugins/get-email.md

                         INBOX)
   -u, --only_unseen     Whether to only retrieve unseen/new emails. (default:
                         False)
-  -R, --mark_as_read    Whether to mark the emails as read after retrieval.
+  -a {none,read,delete}, --action {none,read,delete}
-                        (default: False)
+                        The action to apply to the retrieved emails. (default: none)
   -r REGEXP, --regexp REGEXP
                         The regular expression that the attachment file names must match. (default: None)